oracle-samples/oracle-timesten-samples/kubernetes/timesten-operator/README.md

         $ cd ../image

-2. Copy the Timesten software distribution into this directory:
+2. Copy the TimesTen software distribution into this directory:

         $ cp ../../timesten2211170.server.linux8664.zip .